 Welcome to ‘Reflective Podiatric Practice – articles for podiatrists and guests’ a Clinician Portal derived publication.

-Reflective Podiatric Practice is a regular publication from Consultingfootpain (brand name) and published by BusypencilcaseCommunications Ltd and is available for podiatrists signed-up to my Newsfeed.
+Reflective Podiatric Practice is a regular publication under Consultingfootpain (brand name) and published by BusypencilcaseCommunications Ltd and is available for podiatrists signed-up to my Newsfeed.
 The first issue was published as an e-publication in March 2018 (3).
-Look at the figure below.
-This is all you need to sign up.